bjornharrtell/jdbc-http-server/README.md

 ## TODOs

+* Optional support for Basic Authentication (and possibly other methods)
 * Other options for database access configuration
 * Configurable on/off switch for select and where support (as they can be considered a security risk)
 * Configurable on/off switch for update and deletes